 Taiwan is where I hit the “reset” button on life, and my visits always seem to coincide with seasons of transitions.
 In May 2011, I was fresh out of college, unemployed, and had just left Chicago for the East Coast.
 In December 2014, I was amidst transitions from DC to New York and from the private to the nonprofit sector.
 And this year, I had a few weeks off before starting a new job—and am within a year from turning thirty.

-This time around, I kicked off my time in Taiwan around Kenting National Park so I’d get to spend time in nature.
+This time around, I wanted to spend more time in nature, so I chose to kick off my time in Taiwan around Kenting National Park.
 I stayed in the town of Hengchun, where I rented a bike and headed east toward the ocean, zipping through small villages along the way.
 After making a turn southeast on Highway 26, I was accompanied to my left by majestic views of Taiwan’s east Pacific coast.
 Longpan Park awaited at the top of an aggressive, windy climb.
 There, I was awarded with a breathtaking view of the cliffs, mountains, grasslands, and the sea and sky.